Buying Guide

 Check Installer Credentials

-• checkVerify CEC accreditation number
+• checkVerify SAA accreditation number

 • checkCheck Google reviews and ask for references